Dewan Ziaul Karim

 Lab: CSE101, CSE320, CSE360, CSE421, CSE461

 It is better if you come with a group of 4-5 people.
-But I don't have any issues with less person if you have strong desire to work hard for your thesis.
+But I don't have any issues with fewer people if you have a strong desire to work hard for your thesis.

 Note for students:

 Please concentrate on the “hardworking” part.
 You may not know everything, in fact, you may know nothing when you meet me.
 But you have to be willing to learn and follow instructions.
-Most of the times, you will be self-learning, meaning, I won't do the “learning” part for you.
-I will give you guidelines though.
+Most of the time, you will be self-learning, meaning, I won't do the “learning” part for you.
+I will give you guidelines, though.
 You will have to follow and learn accordingly.

-If you plan to email me, please write “HnP” in your subject.
+If you plan to email me, please write “Spring 2026” in your subject.
 This will help me to verify whether you went through this page or not.

 Accepting